Garuda-1/Deadliner-2-Bot/README.md

 ### Launching the bot locally

-You need to crete an own Telegram bot to poll it from local machine.
+You need to create an own Telegram bot to poll it from local machine.
 Once done, start the project as a normal Spring application.
 Pass the following environment variables:

 * **BOT_NAME**: Username of your Telegram bot